Adedugbee/World-Cities-Scope/WorkFlowArchitecture.md

 - Row count after cleaning: 103 cities.

-Visualization:
+## Visualization:
 Created dashboards in Google Looker Studio, with views like:

-City-wise population vs GDP growth (%)
+- City-wise population vs GDP growth (%)

-Top cities by GDP per capita
+- Top cities by GDP per capita

-GDP distribution by country
+- GDP distribution by country

-City rankings by life expectancy and wealth
+- City rankings by life expectancy and wealth

-Insights visualized in the attached PDF
+View full insights visualized in the attached [PDF](